 A small cluster of Riverside City College students gathered at the entrance of the A.G.
-Paul Quadrangle to raise awareness about the issue of gun control.
+Paul Quadrangle to raise awareness about issues of gun control.

-Students and teachers throughout the nation began walking out of their classrooms March 14 as part of the #Enough!
-National School Walkout to raise awareness about issues of school safety and the impact of gun violence.
+Students and teachers throughout the nation walked out of their classrooms March 14 as part of the National School Walkout to raise awareness about issues of school safety and the impact of gun violence.

-The walkout is to commemorate the one-month anniversary of the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+The walkout was to commemorate the one month anniversary of the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

 “Our children are being slaughtered in what should be their safest environment,” RCC student Lori Glass said.
 “The time for silence or thoughts and prayers are over.”

-The demonstration was organized by RCC student Kayla O’Connell, who said she was inspired by the students of Parkland who have sprung into action in the aftermath of the shooting that took place one month before.
+The demonstration was organized by RCC student Kayla O’Connell, who said she was inspired by the students of Parkland who sprung into action in the aftermath of the Florida shooting.